 Aviation SMS consulting is for professionals who choose to independently contract custom SMS solutions for clients.

 SMS consultants have differing roles in their clients’ SMS, depending on the needs of each organization they partner with.

-Consultants generally have many years of aviation SMS experience, and are equipped with the network and knowledge to provide solutions to diverse needs.
+Consultants generally have many years of aviation SMS experience and are equipped with the network and knowledge to provide solutions to diverse needs.

 Many aviation SMS professionals consider with varying degrees of seriousness to embark on the road of aviation SMS consulting.
 There are certainly many alluring things about becoming an SMS consultant – namely the type of freedom and lucrative possibilities that SMS consulting can offer.

-Despite the potential benefits however, the fact is that most professionals in aviation safety never venture into the realm independent contracting/consulting with airports, airlines, and other aviation service providers.
+Despite the potential benefits, however, the fact is that most professionals in aviation safety never venture into the realm of independent contracting/consulting with airports, airlines, and other aviation service providers.
 This may primarily be because aviation SMS jobs are, generally speaking, extremely stable with very good benefits.
 Leaving such comforts can be scary and risky.

 For aviation safety managers and other professionals who are considering independent consulting, here are the pros and cons of embarking on the path of aviation safety consulting.

 Being an aviation SMS consultant has several extremely alluring upswings – i.e., the glamorous life of aviation SMS consulting.
 The following bullet points of the pros of SMS consulting look too good to be true:

 - Tax benefits; and

 There is an undeniable status equated with “consulting” for the very reasons listed above.
 Consultants are often at the top of their industry and therefore ideally get to “choose” who they work with, and set their own rates.
 Private contractors (i.e., consultants) make on average 20% to 40% more than their employee equivalents.
 Considering consultants are providing senior-level work, those percentages translate to quite a pay increase.